 When I first meet with clients who have been involved in auto accidents, one of the first topics we discuss is the tort election choice which applies to their policy with their auto insurer.
 Unfortunately, people do not realize the important effect and limitations the limited tort election may have on you and your household relatives in the event of an accident.

-In short, Pennsylvania law states that you have given up the right to pursue a claim for non-economic damages (read “pain and suffering”) if you have elected the limited tort option.
-The problem is that insurance carriers, by and through their agents, do not fully explain the legal ramifications of making this choice – sadly, what frequently happens is that the person purchasing coverage is simply presented with the cheapest option available which will always be the limited tort option.
+In short, Pennsylvania law states that you have given up the right to pursue a claim for non-economic damages including pain and suffering if you have selected the limited tort option.
+The problem is that insurance carriers, by and through their agents, do not fully explain the legal ramifications of making this choice.
+Sadly, what frequently happens is that the person purchasing coverage is simply presented with the cheapest option available which will always be the limited tort option.

-While the law also requires the carrier to present a form which contains specific language regarding the tort options along with the premium quote for each, it is rarely fully explained.
+While the law also requires the carrier to present a form containing specific language regarding the tort options and the premium quote for each, it is rarely fully explained or fully understood.
 The limited tort option may save you between $50-$500 per coverage period depending on the carrier and the individual’s insurance needs, but it may also bar your claim for compensatory damages.
-While there are limited exceptions to the limited tort bar, you should think long and hard about making this choice, and only make a decision that is fully informed and knowing.
+In other words, the money that you could’ve been entitled to if you opted for full tort coverage can far exceed the amount of money saved by electing the limited tort option.